Looking for facts to help you get more customer reviews?

 Book retailer Wordery uses a simple ‘thumbs up’, ‘thumbs down’ system to let people rate reviews according to helpfulness:

-This is one I rarely see, although it’s such a powerful thing to do.
+This is one we rarely see, although it’s such a powerful thing to do.

 In keeping with the theme of competing for attention, your most loyal advocates will enjoy this kind of spotlight on their praise.